How to Pick the Right Pricing Plan for Your Client

 Additional features and customizations

-When choosing the right Squarespace plan for your client, you also need to consider just how much they’ll want to customize the site.
+When choosing the right Squarespace plan for your client, you also need to consider just how much they’ll want to customize their site.

 For some, spruced-up Squarespace templates will be enough.
-However, more advanced websites may require code injection, something that can only be added to websites on a Business plan and above.
+However, more advanced websites may require code injection, something that can only be added to websites on a Core plan and above.

 Third-party integrations